Hi! I'm Adam. I like to make things for others to enjoy using; this is how I project myself onto the world.

 "Moba"-style video game and experiment to teach myself online gameplay synchronization methods, game engine architecture, and vector graphic drawing systems.
-I was using Cairo for the graphics — but not on the GPU — and I learned the hard way that pushing 1920×1080×4 bytes from the CPU to the GPU each frame is pretty slow, as it turns out.
+I was using Cairo for the graphics — but not on the GPU — and I learned the hard way that pushing 1920×1080×4 bytes to the GPU each frame is pretty slow, as it turns out.
 I'll return to these ideas again one day, probably using clench.

 Attempt at creating a rival to Dotabuff, a Dota 2 player stats tracker.
 Eventually ceased progress once it became apparent that several database servers would be necessary to compete with Dotabuff.

 Brief experiment in creating a Dark Souls-inspired browser-based roguelike with asynchronous multiplayer elements.
 This was my first time really messing around with Node.js and HTML5 canvas.

 When Diablo III came out in the summer of 2012, my friend Cam and I were kind of disappointed with it, and set out to make our own loot-driven game.
 I spent the summer making a game engine and random loot system with C# and XNA, and Cam composed some music and designed the systems with me — which mostly consisted of coming up with material for the item name generator.
 After laying down the infrastructure, Cam moved to Korea, and the game went on hiatus indefinitely.
 Maybe one day we'll rewrite the whole thing from scratch and work on it again — some parts of the codebase are terrible and should not be read by anyone.

 Early attempt at creating a roguelike in C# using libtcod.
 Way too ambitious, but hey, that's how you learn stuff.